 Once the license file has uploaded successfully, click 'continue' to proceed to the VisibleThread user administration area.

 VisibleThread users are managed via the VisibleThread administration application.
 The VisibleThread administration page is accessed via https://<VisibleThread Virtual Appliance IP>/sandboxAdmin.
 This page is protected by a username and password.
 By default the username is 'visiblethread' and the password is 'password'.

-VisibleThread users are defined in terms of sandboxes.
-A VisibleThread sandbox is a collection of users and their documents.
-A sandbox allows multiple users work on the same set of documents.
+VisibleThread users are defined in terms of sandboxes, which are a collection of users and their documents.
+Sandboxes allow multiple users to work on the same set of documents.

 The VisibleThread server contains a pre-configured 'Default Sandbox'.
 For typical deployments, all users in VisibleThread will exist within this sandbox.

 To add users to this sandbox click on the 'Add/Remove users' link in the rightmost column and follow the steps described in https://support.visiblethread.com/hc/en-us/articles/214225366-How-do-I-add-remove-users-from-VisibleThread